Over-the-counter (finance): Contracts

-Counterparty risk
+Counterparty risk and potential fraud

 OTC derivatives can lead to significant risks.
-Especially counterparty risk has gained particular emphasis due to the credit crisis in 2007.
+Especially counterparty risk has gained particular emphasis due to the 2008 financial crisis.
 Counterparty risk is the risk that a counterparty in a derivatives transaction will default prior to expiration of the trade and will not make the current and future payments required by the contract.
 There are many ways to limit counterparty risk.
 One of them focuses on controlling credit exposure with diversification, netting, collateralisation and hedging.
 Central counterparty clearing of OTC trades has become more common in recent years, with regulators placing pressure on the OTC markets to clear and display trades openly.

-In their market review published in 2010 the International Swaps and Derivatives Association examined OTC Derivative Bilateral Collateralization Practice as one way of mitigating risk.
+In their market review published in 2010, the International Swaps and Derivatives Association examined OTC Derivative Bilateral Collateralization Practice as one way of mitigating risk.

+As of 2022, The Vanguard Group no longer permits purchases and transfers in of most over-the-counter securities., noting that they "are prone to high risk, low liquidity, and potential fraud."

 Importance of OTC derivatives in modern banking

 OTC derivatives are a significant part of the world of global finance.
 The OTC derivatives markets grew exponentially from 1980 through 2000.
 This expansion has been driven by interest rate products, foreign exchange instruments and credit default swaps.
 The notional outstanding of OTC derivatives markets rose throughout the period and totalled approximately US$601 trillion at December 31, 2010.

 In their 2000 paper by Schinasi et al. published by the International Monetary Fund in 2001, the authors observed that the increase in OTC derivatives transactions would have been impossible "without the dramatic advances in information and computer technologies" that occurred from 1980 to 2000.
 During that time, major internationally active financial institutions significantly increased the share of their earnings from derivatives activities.
 These institutions manage portfolios of derivatives involving tens of thousands of positions and aggregate global turnover over $1 trillion.
-At that time prior to the financial crisis of 2008, the OTC market was an informal network of bilateral counter-party relationships and dynamic, time-varying credit exposures whose size and distribution tied to important asset markets.
+At that time, prior to the 2008 financial crisis, the OTC market was an informal network of bilateral counter-party relationships and dynamic, time-varying credit exposures whose size and distribution tied to important asset markets.
 International financial institutions increasingly nurtured the ability to profit from OTC derivatives activities and financial markets participants benefitted from them.
 In 2000 the authors acknowledged that the growth in OTC transactions "in many ways made possible, the modernization of commercial and investment banking and the globalization of finance".
+As of mid-2025, the Bank for International Settlements reported that the notional amount outstanding of OTC derivatives remained among the largest financial markets globally, with totals continuing to exceed hundreds of trillions of U.S. dollars across major asset classes.

 However, in September, an IMF team led by Mathieson and Schinasi cautioned that "episodes of turbulence" in the late 1990s "revealed the risks posed to market stability originated in features of OTC derivatives instruments and markets.

-The NYMEX has created a clearing mechanism for a slate of commonly traded OTC energy derivatives which allows counterparties of many bilateral OTC transactions to mutually agree to transfer the trade to ClearPort, the exchange's clearing house, thus eliminating credit and performance risk of the initial OTC transaction counterparts.